nicholaschiasson/fcidr/README.md

 Commands:
-  complement  Compute the complement of the input CIDR(s) [aliases: !, not] difference  Compute the set difference between the input CIDR(s) and another CIDR [aliases: -, exclude, minus] union       Compute the set union of the input CIDR(s) and another CIDR [aliases: +, include, plus] help        Print this message or the help of the given subcommand(s)
+  complement  Compute the complement of the input CIDR(s) [aliases: !, not] difference  Compute the set difference between the input CIDR(s) and another CIDR [aliases: -, exclude, minus] superset    Exits successfully if the input CIDR(s) is a superset of another CIDR [aliases: >, contains] union       Compute the set union of the input CIDR(s) and another CIDR [aliases: +, include, plus] help        Print this message or the help of the given subcommand(s)